getazureready/sappwrpltintpvt/Lab 2/Lab 2 - Optimizing Product Management and Orders at Contoso Electronics via Power App and SAP Integration.md

     <img src="./media/image93.png"
 style="width:6.26806in;height:3.07222in" />

-3. Search **Notebook** in the search field and Choose a notebook and click on the **Add to cart** button.
+3. Search **Notebook** in the search field and choose a notebook and click on the **Add to cart** button.
 After that click on **Go to Cart** Button.